-The Connections menu exposes some finer control over proxy settings and remote connection.
+The Connections menu exposes options that allow for granular control over proxy settings and remote connection.

-The Fiddler listens on port option controls which port Fiddler Everywhere uses to listen for web traffic.
-The default port used by Fiddler Everywhere client is 8866.
+The Fiddler listens on port option defines the port that Fiddler Everywhere uses to listen for web traffic.
+The default port used by the Fiddler Everywhere client is 8866.

-The Act as a system proxy on startup option whether or not Fiddler Everywhere registers as the system proxy during startup.
+The Act as a system proxy on startup option controls whether Fiddler Everywhere will be registered as the system proxy during startup.
 Some browsers and many applications use the system proxy by default and are notified when it changes.

-The Bypass Fiddler for URLs that starts with: option allows you to add addresses that Fiddler Everywhere proxy will explicitly bypass.
+The Bypass Fiddler for URLs that starts with: option allows you to add addresses that the Fiddler Everywhere proxy will explicitly bypass.
 One common scenario for using this option is setting up a VPN connection alongside Fiddler Everywhere.
-The passed addresses could be separated by a comma, semicolon, new line, or white space.
+You can separate the individual addresses with a comma, semicolon, new line, or white space.
 The option will set the bypass list in the related OS settings (for example, on Windows 10, that would be Proxy Settings > Proxy > Manual Proxy > Use proxy server except for addresses ...).